How to Fix Sleep Schedule: 5 Tips to Get Back on Track

 With social isolation and stay-at-home orders, we have been spending an unprecedented amount of time in our own houses.
 During this period, you may have started using your bedroom for more than just sleeping.
 Some have turned it into an office as they work remotely.
 For others, it has become a quiet place for their child to study and follow lessons online.

 But now that you want to get back to a healthier routine, you should try to reserve the bedroom for sleeping and create an environment that promotes good sleep hygiene.
+A good sleep environment can promote deep sleep by calming the mind and facilitating the production of sleep hormones like melatonin.
 This means ensuring that the space is cool, quiet, and dark and that you are surrounded by comfortable bedding.
-For example, some people, a weighted blanket can help them fall asleep easier.
+For example, for some people, a weighted blanket can help them fall asleep easier.

 Watch this short video for more advice on how to get your sleep schedule straightened out.